eclipse-volttron/volttron-openadr-ven/README.md

 Depending on the type of VTN that you are using, you need to configure your VTN to send events so that the OpenADRVen agent can receive such events from your VTN.

+### IPKeys VTN configuration

 PNNL is currently testing this OpenADRVen agent against a IPKeys VTN.
-TO

-### IPKeys VTN configuration (PNNL test VTN)
+To configure the agent with the right certificates, follow the instructions below:

 Get VEN certificates at https://testcerts.kyrio.com/#/.
 Store these certificates anywhere on your machine; it is highly recommended to put these certificates in a directory called 'secret' that is located at the root level of this repo.